Chief Executive Officer, and founder of Climate Risk Analysis in 2005.

 In his 2003 Nature paper (Vol. 425, p.
 166169), Dr. Mudelsee introduced the bootstrap simulation method to flood risk analysis.

-Dr. Mudelsee also wrote a book "Climate Time Series Analysis: Classical Statistical and Bootstrap Methods", published by Springer in September 2010.
+Dr. Mudelsee also wrote a book "Climate Time Series Analysis: Classical Statistical and Bootstrap Methods", published in its second edtion by Springer in July 2014.